JacKeTUs/linux-steering-wheels/README.md

     ```
     SDL_JOYSTICK_WHEEL_DEVICES=0x<VID>/0x<PID> %command%
     ```
-    This is only relevant for devices which are, for various reasons, not in a SDL whitelist[^14] (yet), or for older Steam runtime versions which does not have updated SDL library.
+    This is only relevant for devices which are, for various reasons, not in a SDL whitelist (yet), or for older Steam runtime versions which does not have updated SDL library.

 4. If none of that worked, create an issue, where members of the community will try to help you with your specific game